 Note: If the meat weighs either more or less than 5 pounds (2.25 kg), the amount of marinade used must be proportional to that weight.
 For example, if the weight of the meat is 2 1/2 pounds (1.15 kg), then each ingredient, including the Bradley Cure, needs to be cut in half.

-Raw shrimp must be used.
-Medium to large sized shrimp work best.
+The first step is to choose raw shrimp, medium to large size, as they will work best for this recipe.
 The expensive colossal size will offer no advantage.
-Peel the shrimp, leaving the tail fins attached.
+Next, peel the shrimp, leaving the tail fins attached.
 Devein the shrimp if you wish.
-Rinse in cold water and drain.
-Place the shrimp on a paper towel; blot them to remove excess water.
+Rinse in cold water, drain and place them on a paper towel, blotting to remove excess water.
 Refrigerate while preparing the marinade.

 - In a curing container (food container) large enough to hold the shrimp, combine all of the marinade ingredients.
 Mix well.